 The corner we've been looking at is called Charing Cross, perhaps merely to tickle the Scots sense of humor.
-The corner was an important junction for a long time, however, because people with money tended to buy property a mile or more west of here, while the city center is a ten-minute walk straight off to the right on Sauchiehall Street.
-Hence the Charing Cross Mansions.
+The corner was an important junction for a long time, because people with money tended to buy property a mile or more west of here, while the city center is a ten-minute walk straight off to the right on Sauchiehall Street, a shopping street.
+There's a Charing Cross railway station here, hence the Charing Cross Mansions.
 It looks down and out, but the location must still be an important one.
 For proof, just look at who's renting space on the ground floor under the clock.

 Here we are on Sauchiehall Street, which heads east into the town center.
-This used to be functionally the city's High Street, but its character has changed a lot.
-Converting it into a pedestrian mall won't bring back the expensive shops.
+Converting it into a pedestrian mall is unlikely to bring back the expensive shops.

 We've come along a few blocks, just in case you prefer BK to McD.
 The high rise is a Premier Inn, a budget chain which arrived here in 2012 and took over what had been St. Andrew House, an office tower.
 Go back before 1953 and the site was occupied by the Lyric Theater.
 Maybe the Glasgow Royal Concert Hall, in the distance, is a partial replacement.

 Here it is, the Glasgow Royal Concert Hall, sharing an intimate relationship with the Buchanan Galleries shopping mall and, farther east, the Queen Street station, with trains mostly to Edinburgh.
 The green man is Donald Dewar, Shadow Secretary of State for Scotland for almost nine years, then Scotland's first First Minister.
 No surprise, he was an advocate of devolution.